marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 {: id="20201022211023-eg4gzez"}

 Next, let’s look at linkage.
-A C variable has one of the following linkages: external linkage, internal linkage, or no linkage.
-Variables with block scope, function scope, or function prototype scope have no linkage.
+A C variable has one of the following linkages: external linkage, internal linkage, or no linkage. **Variables with block scope, function scope, or function prototype scope have no linkage**.
 That means they are private to the block, function, or prototype in which they are defined.
 A variable with file scope can have either internal or external linkage.
 A variable with external linkage can be used anywhere in a multifile program.
 A variable with internal linkage can be used anywhere in a single translation unit.